 But then there is his improbable love of everything French—especially Paris, where he fell in love, married, and lived the best fourteen years of his life.
-Even more improbably, he had been a Marine in the pacific in World War Two.
-He had partied with Elvis Presley and Lauren Bacall, had brooded with Bill Styron, gossiped with Arthur Schlesinger, and written a Broadway comedy, had been best pals with Ben Bradlee and Edward Bennett Williams, and conned the Prince of Monaco into inviting him to his wedding with Grace Kelley.
+Even more improbably, he had been a Marine in the Pacific in World War Two.
+He had partied with Elvis Presley and Lauren Bacall, had brooded with Bill Styron, gossiped with Arthur Schlesinger, and written a Broadway comedy, had been best pals with Ben Bradlee and Edward Bennett Williams, and conned the Prince of Monaco into inviting him to his wedding with Grace Kelly.

 Art was like the hero of a picaresque novel.
 Life just seemed to happen to him without plausible reason, but simply to keep a good plot bubbling.
 So the wretched childhood ends with him dropping out of high school and going off to North Carolina to be with the woman he loves.
 Don’t ask how a schoolboy in Queens cultivated a passion for a Carolina girl.
 I tell you the tale as he told it to me from his hospice bed where he was waiting to die, and I believe it to be essentially true, including the fact that the young woman’s name was Flossie.